Senyawa: Reception

 Senyawa was released in 22 October 2004.
 However, not long after its release, Sony Music Entertainment Indonesia (SMI) filed a complaint about the cover of the album, which featured the names of Erros Chandra and Tohpati on the cover, who were under contract to SMI; Erros and Tohpati were also featured on pictures in the liner notes.
 As a result, Musica Studios withdrew the album from circulation and later reissued it with a new, redesigned cover without Erros and Tohpati.
 Chrisye later expressed regret that legal issues prevented him from recognizing Eross and Tohpati's contributions.
 Despite the controversy, the album sold well.

 Four songs from Senyawa, "Cinta Yang Lain", "Menunggumu", "Bur-Kat", and "Jika Surga dan Neraka Tak Pernah Ada", were made into music videos.
 The music video for "Menunggumu" was filmed just before Chrisye was diagnosed with lung cancer; it was one of his last music videos.

+In 2007, the album was reissued as part of the Chrisye Masterpiece Trilogy Limited Edition box set.